Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Conclusion

 \section{Conclusion}

-This survey presents a comprehensive overview of the current cybersecurity and privacy challenges in \acp{SDV}, highlighting key attack surfaces and vulnerabilities, mitigation strategies, and privacy risks.
-Our work underscores the growing need for robust security frameworks that can adapt to the evolving software-centric nature of modern vehicles, integrating both in-vehicle and cloud-based security solutions.
+This survey provides a comprehensive overview of cybersecurity and privacy challenges in \acp{SDV}, identifying key attack surfaces, vulnerabilities, mitigation strategies, and privacy risks.
+The analysis highlights the need for security frameworks capable of adapting to the software-centric evolution.